 Every Monday, firstpoint publishes five points about a topic related to life at university.
-This week, help with accommodation, whether in halls or private housing…
+This week, information about accommodation, whether in halls or private housing… …

 During term time, you can visit them at their “hub” on the St John’s Campus, located in the middle of the halls of residence.
 The Hub is open Monday – Friday, 9:00am – 8:00pm, with Accommodation staff available until 4:30pm and the Residential Life Team available until 8:00pm.

 At the City Campus, you can meet the Residential Life Team between 4.30pm – 8pm Monday to Friday, and 12noon until 8pm at weekends.

 You can also contact the Accommodation team by phoning 01905 855300 or emailing AccommodationTeam@worc.ac.uk during normal office hours.

 The University works closely with private landlords and Worcester City Council to ensure all student shared private residences are accredited and meet with current legislation.
 Sometimes you may have issues with your landlord or might have concerns about your accommodation.
 Our Accommodation team and the Academic and Welfare Adviser at the Students’ Union can offer you help and advice.

 Please see the details above to contact the Accommodation Team, or use the Students’ Union online enquiry form to arrange a meeting with their Academic and Welfare Adviser.